In two steps to becoming a language teacher

 Includes course materials & certificate | flexible start possible

-You plan and teach two mini lessons, receive feedback, and continue developing your teaching skills.
+You will plan and teach your own mini lessons, receive personal feedback, and continue developing your teaching skills.

 After the training, you will be able to